-Work at venture funds can vary widely from tasks such as market research, due diligence, assisting with fundraising documents, and sourcing deal flow.
+Work at venture capital funds can vary widely from tasks such as market research, due diligence, assisting with fundraising documents, and sourcing deal flow.
 Work at incubators typically involves assisting with incubated startups or helping to develop a startup idea for incubation.
-Enrollment in the course is by application only
+Work at portfolio companies (most of which are start-ups) includes activity in product management, strategy, marketing, finance and business operations.
+Enrollment in the course is by application only.

 - Internship.
 Students who are selected commit to dedicate two full working days a week to working onsite at the venture firm's office for local firms and an equivalent amount of time offsite for remote firms.
 Students are expected to dedicate 15-20 hours per week.

 - Classes.
 Two mandatory classes will be held during the quarter, on the first and last Wednesday mornings.

 - Meetings with Professor.
 Participants will meet optionally with Professor Stowell during the quarter to organize and provide an update on progress.
 Attendance at these talks is mandatory.

 - Grading.
 The venture firm will evaluate the student's performance and deliverables.
 Grades will be determined by Professor Stowell in conjunction with the host firm after factoring in attendance at meetings and an end-of-quarter paper.